-- Doctors are trusted professionals within the hospitals which they work
+- Doctors who are trusted professionals within the hospitals which they work

 - Trained program managers and overseas staff trained by their head office staff

-- They liaise with people from those who transport students to those providing activities
+- Liaising with people from those areas who transport students to the activities

 - Overseas teams always in touch with operations and pre-departure teams

 - Related episode: The Pros and Cons of Global Healthcare Experiences

 - Related episode: Shadowing Secrets for Every Premed